+1.2.
 Remote locations

 The emergency law adopted in September 2012 introduced the ability for the Confederation to open new accommodation facilities in order to reduce the number of applicants assigned to the cantons.
 If necessary, the SEM can therefore decide to open new reception and registration centres or - in case of an extraordinary influx of asylum seekers - external hosting centres (such as civil protection facilities).
-In February 2016, there were approximately 20 remote locations in different regions.
-These change with time, as they are only used temporarily.
+While in February 2016, there were approximately 20 remote locations in different regions, their number was only 12 at the beginning of 2017.
+Finally, 8 federal remote locations centres are in activity at the beginning of 2018.
+350

 All remote locations are located in former military shelters.
-The National Commission for the Prevention of Torture (NCPT) considers that these military installations are only suitable for short stays of up to 3 weeks.329 In practice, people stay longer.
-National law even provides for a maximum stay of 12 months.330 As in the federal reception and processing centres, the regime is semi-closed.
+The National Commission for the Prevention of Torture (NCPT) considers that these military installations are only suitable for short stays of up to 3 weeks.351 In practice, people stay longer.
+National law even provides for a maximum stay of 12 months.352 As in the federal reception and processing centres, the regime is semi-closed.

-The Federal Council together with the cantons and towns is preparing an emergency plan in order to be able to provide for 3,000 additional reception places in case of a quick and significant rise in asylum applications.331
+The Federal Council together with the cantons and towns is preparing an emergency plan in order to be able to provide for 3,000 additional reception places in case of a quick and significant rise in asylum applications.353

+1.3.
 Specific centres for uncooperative asylum seekers

 The opening of specific centres for uncooperative asylum seekers is foreseen by the Asylum Act under Article 26(1bis) and Article 16b AO1.
-None has been opened yet, but one is planned in Les Verrières, Canton of Neuchâtel (for more information and a definition of uncooperative asylum seekers, see section on Reduction or Withdrawal of Reception Conditions).
+None has been opened yet, but one is planned in Les Verrières, Canton of Neuchâtel, for 2018 (for more information and a definition of uncooperative asylum seekers, see section on Reduction or Withdrawal of Reception Conditions).